Skip to main content

 • --name <name> - Function name

-• --project <id> - Project ID or name
+• --project <id> - Project ID, name, slug, or @project-slug

 Options: